 August 23-28, 2020 Overnight Camp near Tacoma WA

-The Archers, Artists & Artisans camp delves into the traditional technologies of days past.
+Archers, Artists & Artisans delves into the traditional technologies of days past.
 Carve soapstone and pipestone; crush rock and berries to paint baskets and drums you may choose to make.
 Craft flutes and whistles from bamboo and knotweed.

 Learn archery by shooting safely and instinctively.
 Build skills to become proficient at making bows, arrows and arrowheads including how to flintknap obsidian, use sandstone to sharpen slate, and more.
 Learn to use feathers to fletch darts for the at-latl spear-thrower you might make.
 Harvest saplings for fish spears, and spend the last night in a strategically-placed hunting blind with camera ready to capture the movement of animals at dawn.

 Knife work is another top priority to help you attain a high level of safety and proficiency.
 Practice carving skills by making traps and aerodynamic “rabbit sticks” while also using a plethora of other tools which are critical for efficient craftwork like tanning animal hides for leather; making glue from hide scrapings; making awls from bones and antlers, and more.